TWiStErRob/twisterrob.github.io/_posts/2019-03-10-practical-jfixture.md

 ```

 ### Customise the right JFixture
-When using the annotated setup, it's quite easy to end up using the wrong `JFixture` instance and wonder why none of our customizations work:
+When using the annotated setup, it's quite easy to end up using the wrong `JFixture` instance and wonder why none of our customisations work:
 ```kotlin
 @Fixture lateinit var fixtModel: Model